albietz/python-itertools/_episodes/02-terminating-iterators.md

 ### `itertools.chain(*iterables)`

-The `chain` iterator will take a series of `iterables` and basically flatten them down into one long iterable.
+The `chain` iterator will take a series of `iterables` and flattens them down into one long iterable.
 For example, suppose we have a list with some items already in it and two other lists that we wanted to add to the original list, but we only wanted to add the items in each list.
 Naively you might try something like this: